 Update on FDA Class I UDI as of July 22, 2022

-In an effort to help the industry remain focused on high-quality Unique Device Identification (UDI) submissions and COVID-19 response efforts, the agency announced it does not intend to enforce standard date formatting, UDI labeling and GUDID data submission requirements for Class I and unclassified devices before December 8, 2022. (previous guidance was September 24, 2022.
+In an effort to help the industry remain focused on high-quality Unique Device Identification (UDI) submissions and COVID-19 response efforts, the agency announced it does not intend to enforce standard date formatting, UDI GUDID data submission requirements for Class I and unclassified devices before December 8, 2022. (previous guidance was September 24, 2022.
 UDI labeling is still due September 24, 2022.)

 What does this mean for you?